 “To benefit from the exemption, the parties must be ‘spouses’ within the meaning of the Act on the date of the transfer,” the judgment says.
 “The parties were no longer spouses on the 31st day after the date of the judgment rendered on June 8, 2023.
 The applicant has therefore not demonstrated that he met the conditions for exemption as of the transfer date of June 11, 2024.
 The applicant’s claim that the transfer was effected by the ancillary measures agreement and the divorce decree is contradicted by the text of the agreement itself.
 In this context, the city’s refusal to recognize the exemption was well-founded.
-Because the applicant paid under protest, the court dismisses the application, but without costs.”
+Because the applicant paid under protest, the court dismisses the application, but without costs.” n